OpenFn/wcs-wildmeat/README.md

 #### External Identifiers
 ...

 ### (3) Assumptions & Considerations for Change Management
-1. ...
+1. `study_id` & `site_id` are hardcoded values.
+2. This integration assumes that the master list of species used across forms has already been added to the PostgresSQL database.
+The master list can be found [here](https://docs.google.com/spreadsheets/d/1qfniuXap7tyjf9sZZN1M1Hn7nzGfvs_twhcxzjRV8QQ/edit#gid=1500079237).

 ### (4) Administration & Support
 #### Provisioning, Hosting, & Maintenance
 This integration is hosted on OpenFn.org with hosted SaaS.
-The Postgres DB is managed by WCS/EU SWM Wildmeat partners (email: U.Muchlish@cgiar.org)
+The Postgres DB is managed by WCS/EU SWM Wildmeat partners (email: U.Muchlish@cgiar.org).

 ####  Questions or support needed?
 Contact support@openfn.org.